jorgeuliana1/learning-pcl/README.md

 ## 001_hello_world

 I learned how to set up PCL on Ubuntu.
-I also learned how to use Cmake and coded a simple PCL visualizer.
+I also learned how to use Cmake and coded a simple PCL visualizer.c